14 April to 31 July 2021

-One other artist has been invited to join the exhibition to introduce a note of realism and urgency.
+One other artist introduces a note of realism and urgency to the exhibition.
 Hakan Topal is a Turkish artist based in Brooklyn, New York, who completed two artist research residencies in Miyagi prefecture in Japan, during 2015/17.
 Of the five artists, he is the one most overtly responding to climate-change, both in his motivation and in the treatment of his subject matter .

 While traveling through coastal communities devastated by the 2011 tsunami, he recorded videos and made photographs, exhibiting some of the outcomes in exhibitions in Tokyo and Yonkers.
 Topal’s project contemplates ideas of speculation, redevelopment, healing in the aftermath of catastrophe.

 His videos and conceptual photographs of the remains of buildings invite the viewer to reconsider our built environment as it intersects the natural.
 For this exhibition at GroundWork, Topal has revisited the content of this project, re-edited the videos and prepared a grid of photographs, with accompanying text along the wall.
 The videos have ambient sound designed to complement the images in this specific gallery space.